ovn-org/ovn-kubernetes/README.md

 # How to use Open Virtual Networking with Kubernetes

-On Linux, the easiest way to get started is to use OVN daemonsets.
+On Linux, the easiest way to get started is to use OVN daemonset and deployments.

 ## Install Open vSwitch kernel modules on all hosts.